Introduction to Community Care

 - by taking into consideration the applicant’s disability related benefits in contravention of a Departmental Directive entitled Provision of Community Care Services, Treatment of Attendance Allowance (June 1999) (the Directive).

-The Circular requires assessment to be ‘thorough, accurate and up to date’ and therefore re-assessment is an essential element in the process.
+The Circular requires an assessment to be ‘thorough, accurate and up to date’ and therefore re-assessment is an essential element in the process.
+The trust failed to carry out a review of an earlier assessment when it became clear that some of the relevant information in the assessment was inaccurate.
+For this reason, the assessment process was flawed.

 In McClean, Mr Justice McCloskey stressed that a trust must make ‘fully informed decisions’ by taking account of all material considerations and disregarding all immaterial considerations.
 He stated that proper consideration should be given to a service user’s income ‘…a simple exercise, falling far short of an accountancy audit is all that is required’.